Morocco Destination Guide

 - Light jacket or sweater for cool evenings

-- Warm clothing if visiting mountains in winter
+- Warm clothing if visiting the mountains in winter

 Health & Safety